Skip to main content

 Access Setup

-Enable the Prometheus metrics endpoint by adding telemetry config to the Consul agent:
+Enable the Prometheus metrics endpoint by adding a telemetry block to the Consul agent config:

 consul-config.json